sfjbsnodefsd/srilatha-jampani/e-commerce_microservice_application/ReadMe.md

 To start Mongo DB

-In one command shell run Mongod
+In one CMD we need to run Mongod
-In one comand shell run mongo
+In one CMD run mongo

 to create the databases run
 use auth-service
-user product-service
+use product-service

 to clone a docker image of rabbitmq